KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/mining.md

 Structure|Type|Description
 ---------|----|-----------
-"transaction_id"                             |(string, required)           |the transaction id priority                                     |(numeric, required)          |The priority to add or subtract.
-(The transaction selection algorithm considers the tx as it would have a higher priority. (priority of a transaction is calculated: `coinage * value_in_satoshis / txsize`)) fee                                          |(numeric, required)          |The fee value (in satoshis) to add (or subtract, if negative).
-The fee is not actually paid, only the algorithm for selecting transactions into a block considers the transaction as it would have paid a higher (or lower) fee.
+"transaction_id"                             |(string, required)           |the transaction id priority                                     |(numeric, required)          |the priority to add or subtract (the transaction selection algorithm assigns the tx a higher priority; (transaction priority calculation: `coinage * value_in_satoshis / txsize`)) fee                                          |(numeric, required)          |the fee value in satoshis to add (or subtract, if negative); the fee is not actually paid, only the algorithm for selecting transactions into a block considers the transaction as it would have paid a higher (or lower) fee.

 ### Response: